-Fair value of consideration paid to former 71 Capital shareholders: 2,205,635 common shares at \$0.0725 per share \$ 159,909 Identifiable assets acquired and liabilities assumed : Cash 54.124 Accounts payable (266) Net assets acquired/assumed 53,858 Listing expense \$ 106,051
+Fair value of consideration paid to former n Capital shareholders:

+East value of consideration noid to former 74 Conital charabalders

+2,205,635 common shares at \$0.0725 per share \$ 159,909

+Identifiable assets acquired and liabilities assumed :

+Cash 54,124

+Deferred tax asset 16,134

+Accounts payable (266)

+Net assets acquired/assumed 69,992

+Listing expense \$ 89,917

 The Amalgamation with 71 Capital allowed TCB, a private company, to obtain a listing on the TSXV without having to go through an initial public offering process.
-As the acquisition was not considered a business combination, a total of \$106,051, being the excess of fair value of the consideration paid to obtain the listing over the net assets (liabilities) received (assumed), have been included in listing expense in the accompanying consolidated statement of comprehensive income (loss).
+As the acquisition was not considered a business combination, a total of \$89,917, being the excess of fair value of the consideration paid to obtain the listing over the net assets (liabilities) received (assumed), have been included in listing expense in the consolidated statement of operations and comprehensive income.